Are You a Compulsive Hoarder?

 These are only a few reasons why people hoard.

-- Sentimental Value: Sentimental value is one of the criteria that most of us keep anything.
+• Sentimental Value: Sentimental value is one of the criteria that most of us keep anything.
 The value is subjective.
 The item feels as if it has become a part of you or a loved one.
 It’s not just an object.
 This is typical among the elderly who are lonely after the children are gone and a spouse has died.
+Common misconception: If I discard it, I’m discarding a part of myself or someone I love.

-- Difficulty Making Decisions: Not having to decide about discarding something means you can’t make a mistake.
+• Difficulty Making Decisions: Not having to decide about discarding something means you can’t make a mistake.
 It’s the thought process that: “I can’t go wrong if I don’t make a choice.”
 By thinking this way, the person never has to face the: "What if I may need this someday?”
+Common misconception: If I decide to throw something away, I might be making the wrong choice.

-- Responsibility: Unlike procrastination, hoarders tend to feel hyper-responsible for everything and everyone around them.
+• Responsibility: Unlike procrastination, hoarders tend to feel hyper-responsible for everything and everyone around them.
 They accumulate items just in case someone might need it.
+Common misconception: If I see that an object has a use, I must keep it for future use so it doesn't get wasted.

-Cures and Treatment
+Cures and Treatments

 There is no cure for compulsive hoarding.
 There is no treatment that will make the problem go away completely and never return.